slashingweapon/as-perod/Alamion.md

 Ghaucia claims to know just where the new edge of the world will be and that Ild-An will be a safe place to stay and take council.
 It wouldn't surprise me if he already had a plan in mind.
 I have watched him from close quarters long enough now to understand how he works.

-//There are numerous pages missing here.
+*There are numerous pages missing here.
 From other sources we know that the flotilla headed first to Ild-An.
 There they stayed for a few months, repairing ships and deciding where to go.
 A war between the various political camps was narrowly averted.
 In time, Ghaucia took the council of the Sun Oracle.
 Most of the fleet was split into sections, each one sent to deliver its occupants to their respective homelands, while the gnomes were distributed among the various fleets.
 A few small fleets of ships crewed by Ghaucia's followers he kept to himself, to seek out the other five known Oracles of the day, to learn if the Emperor was dead and how to undo the mists.
-Alamion was the captain of one of those fleets, charged with finding the Oracle of Air.//
+Alamion was the captain of one of those fleets, charged with finding the Oracle of Air.*

-//This part of Alamion's journal begins in Charan, a fishing village in the far northwest of [[EssTina|Ess'Tina]].
+*This part of Alamion's journal begins in Charan, a fishing village in the far northwest of [EssTina|Ess'Tina](EssTina|Ess'Tina.html).
 He has three ships: the Crux Pentabulator, the Far Moon, and the Wave Rune.
-For a guide and translator he has been given Edima, a woman who is in some kind of disgrace.//
+For a guide and translator he has been given Edima, a woman who is in some kind of disgrace.*

 **75 Winter, 221**